jai-x/hues/README.md

 `hues.Game/Resources/Fonts/PetMe64/PetMe64License.txt` for more information.
 - `hues.Game/Resources/Fonts/PetMe64`

-The font `Silver` and its derivative files are copyright of Poppy Works and licensed under the Creative Commons Attribution 4.0 International license.
+The font `Silver-Jai-Mod` is a modification of the font `Silver` which is copyright of Poppy Works and licensed under the Creative Commons Attribution 4.0 International license.
-- `hues.Game/Resources/Fonts/Silver`
+- `hues.Game/Resources/Fonts/Silver-Jai-Mod`

 The Respacks `DefaultsHQ` and `DefaultImages` are copyright of The 0x40 Hues Team and are used for testing purposes.